twpayne/chezmoi/assets/chezmoi.io/docs/developer-guide/contributing-changes.md

 * The code passes [`golangci-lint`][golangci-lint].
 You can ensure this by running `make lint`.

+* The commit messages adhere to the [conventional commits specification][commits], with the following additional requirements:

+      * The first character of the commit message is uppercase, e.g:

+          ```text
+          chore: Fix typo in test
+          ```

-* The commit messages follow the [conventional commits specification][commits]. chezmoi's release notes are generated directly from the commit messages.
+        The purpose of this is to maintain consistency in chezmoi's release notes, which are generated directly from the commit messages.

+      * The commits do not have scopes (e.g. `chore(scope): Message` is invalid).

     The following criteria can be used to determine the commit type:

-      * Small changes, such as fixing a typo or correcting grammar: `chore`
-      * Bug fixes: `fix`
+      * `fix`: bug fixes in chezmoi code
-      * Extending an existing feature, or adding a new feature: `feat`
+      * `feat`: extending an existing feature or adding a new feature
-      * Adding to, or updating, the documentation: `docs`
+      * `docs`: adding to or updating the documentation
-      * Anything not covered by the above: `chore`
+      * `chore`: small changes, such as fixing a typo, correcting grammar (including in documentation), or anything not covered by the above

     Examples can be found in the [commit history][history].